evollu/react-native-fcm/README.md

 Check local notification guide below for configuration.

 ### Behaviour when sending `notification` and `data` payload through GCM
-- When app is not running and user clicks notification, notification data will be passed into `FCM.getInitialNotification` event
+- When user clicks notification to ** launch ** the application, you can get that notification by calling `FCM.getInitialNotification`.
+(NOTE: reloading javascript or resuming from background won't change the value)

 - When app is running in background (the tricky one, I strongly suggest you try it out yourself)
  - IOS will receive notificaton from `FCMNotificationReceived` event